mk2lehe/V0/2nd_X_rail_for_V0.1_mini_AB/README.md

 You will need:
 - 2x M3x18mm screws
 - 2x square or hex M3 nuts, square are better.
+See first picture with the green nuts.
-To insert the nuts, you need to cut it out the cylinders i nthe X carriage, they are to print w/o support.
+To insert the nuts, you need to cut it out the cylinders in the X carriage, they are to print w/o support.

 You need to print:
 - X carriage